News in Last 12+ Months

 Bracelets of Silence: restoring personal audio privacy from ubiquitous audio interfaces, Project/papers/code/video.

 I'm always looking for bright PhD students!!

 I'm always interested in self-driven/passionate students who want to work on high impact projects and have fun doing it.
-UChicago is a fantastic place to do a PhD, and we're constantly making improvements.
+UChicago is a fantastic place to do a PhD, and we're constantly making improvements to the lab and the department.
 To find out a bit more about me as an advisor, and my views on everything from students to research and the meaning of life, you can read some of my posts on Quora, where I've been "Top Writer" since 2014.
-Email me to get on my radar, and mention me (or Heather) in your application.
+To get on a short list of names Heather and I will look for when reviewing applications, please fill out a basic form.
+This is better than email.
 I read all my emails.
-But due to the volume of these requests, I might not be able to reply to your email.
+But due to the volume of emails, I am often unable to reply to individual emails.

 UChicago Undergraduates interested in research?

-I generally advise 1-3 undergraduates in my lab in active research (we have 6 already in 2017-8).
-If you're interested in working in my lab as an undergrad, drop by my lab at 203A Searle and we'll talk!
-Generally speaking, the best way to join my lab as an undergrad is to take and do well in my courses in networking or applied ML,
+We generally advise 3-5 undergraduates in my lab in active research (we're now quite full for 2020).
+If you're interested in working in my lab as an undergrad, drop me an email.
+Generally speaking, the best way to join my lab as an undergrad is to take and do well in my courses in networking or applied ML.